 According to WHO, an estimated 1 in 10 people worldwide fall ill after consuming contaminated food, and 420,000 die each year.

-The food and beverage (F&B) industry have a long and complex supply chain.
+The food and beverage (F&B) industry has a long and complex supply chain.
 Every manufacturer, distributor, and retailer is responsible for ensuring that food is clean and safe before it reaches the consumer: Where and how is the product processed?
 What are the origins of the ingredients and their properties?

 Take, for example, the infamous melamine scandal in China, in which milk products and baby formula were mixed with nitrogen-containing plastic to fake a high protein content.
 This notorious case could have been solved by Track & Trace, thereby avoiding the severe consequences that affected 294,000 children, more than 50,000 people in hospital, and six children died.